 - Action – Outline how you engaged with the task and steps you took to complete it.
 Specify your role and contribution, using “I” not “we”

 Case studies are very common in consultancy interview processes, especially in strategy.
 Competency questions are what you have done, case studies are what you will do.
 A case study typically provides you with a client problem and some additional materials from which to provide a solution or recommendation.
-Problem solving, analytical and numeracy skills, and even innovation or creativity can all be assessed.
-It can also give insight in the day-to-day work you might encounter.
+Problem-solving, analytical and numeracy skills, and even innovation or creativity can all be assessed.
+It can also give insight into the day-to-day work you might encounter.

 Aside from making sure appropriate skills like data manipulation/technical skills are honed, time management is crucial.
 Being able to work through a problem methodically and provide justified conclusions within the time limit is the most important aspect.
 Ultimately you wouldn’t send a client an unfinished piece of work and case studies are the closest reflection of real-life projects.

 Make sure you engage in some sample case studies for the area you are interviewing in.
 This will help both your way of thinking and time management.
 No case will ever be the same, but practice casing will give you an expectation and understanding of the kinds of problems you will see.